Currently planning your Gold Coast Itinerary? Well, you’ve come to the right place!

-Paradise Jet Boating is rated Australia’s Number 1 Jet Boat Ride which is an adrenaline-pumping activity not to be missed on your Gold Coast itinerary!
+Paradise Jet Boating is rated Australia’s #1 Jet Boat Ride which is an adrenaline-pumping activity not to be missed on your Gold Coast itinerary!

 Book a 30 minute or 55 minute jet boat ride and experience full 360-degree spins, high-speed drifting and other buzzing maneuvers, all the while exploring and sightseeing around the Gold Coast’s unique waterways.